Chege1234/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 12 creates a directory with 751 permissions script 13 changes the group owner script 14 changes the owner and group for all the files and directories in the working directory
+script 12 creates a directory with 751 permissions script 13 changes the group owner script 14 changes the owner and group for all the files and directories in the working directory script 15 changes the owner of a group file